Gopipo/joeynmt/README.md

 Add :        Bleu = 0.9 | BP 1.0

 Interestingly, the factored models give longer translations, resulting in no brevity penalty.
-From these initial results, it seems that the required training time is increased massively.
+This may be connected to the early training stage achieved after only 2 epochs however.
-This would need to be re-run on more epochs.
+From these initial results, it seems that the required training time is increased massively by including factors, as more epochs seem to be required.

 # Requirements